Last Updated on October 29, 2023 by maximosecrets

 The GL Debit and Credit Account are set when you use Start Timer, a labor transaction is being created.

 I’ve opened-up the three GL fields on the LABORCRAFTRATE table.

-With no location, asset or GL Account referenced on the Incident record, the GL Debit Account was 6820-400-300.
+With no A physical place where assets exist and where work can be performed.
+More, asset or GL Account referenced on the Incident record, the GL Debit Account was 6820-400-300.
 It is derived from the GLACCOUNT field on the LABORCRAFTRATE table, ????-???-300 in our example, and if this is a partial GL then the Global Ticket Account found in Organization Default Accounts provides the other segments, this was 6820-400-000 for EAGLENA.